aleckaczmarek/fastApiTemplate/readme.md

 Find a tool to analyze the performance of the code when hit with a ton of concurrent requests.

+Find a better way to provide context to down stream methods, options works for middlware but what about filtering from model in repository?
+Spring provides flat later we can grab and pull from, is there a python equivilant?
+Or perhaps some sort of "Store" thats request based that allows us to set context on a per request basis... maybe ip ? hmm needs more thought.

 - Maybe this tool https://locust.io/